Edwinngera/sparsex/README.md

 * Project, logging functionality.
 * Project, documentation.
     * Latex Folder with .tex file and .pdf
-* Project, update license.
 * Project, saving models with pickle.HIGHEST_PROTOCOL
 * Project, look through code for method or variable name inconsistencies.
-* Project, use of subprocess instead of threading.
 * Project, shift into new-style classes.
 * Project, arguments sent into methods should not be altered in case those argument values are used eleswhere.
 Create new variables to store manipulations of the arguments.
 * Project, continuity functionality such that model file is saved after every batch or iteration.
 * Project, create a .sparsex home folder for temp files and avoiding permission issues.
 * Tests, making feature extraction tests more dynamic.
 Tests are working great but its just that if we need to be able to test different things then there is no API to do it.
-* Tests, installation test using virtual environments.
+* Tests, installation test using virtual environments or docker.
 * Tests, use PyUnit.
 * Tests, add feature_extraction tests for spams.